cockroachdb/docs/src/current/v24.1/create-procedure.md

   $$ LANGUAGE PLpgSQL;
 ~~~

 When calling a procedure, you need to supply placeholder values for any `OUT` parameters.
+A `NULL` value is commonly used.
 When [calling a procedure from another routine](#create-a-stored-procedure-that-calls-a-procedure), you should declare variables that will store the results of the `OUT` parameters.

 {% include_cached copy-clipboard.html %}
 ~~~ sql